Jiaaming/PixelProof/README.md

 4. **Upload an Image**
 	- Open your browser at http://localhost:8000
 	- Upload an image and let PixelProof embed the watermark
-	- View your transaction info (TxHash, block number) on the PolygonScan testnet
+	- View your transaction info (TxHash, block number) on the testnet

 ## Deployment: